-The coronavirus pandemic has sparked both an increased clinical and public interest in the role of diet and health, particularly in supporting immunity.
+The Covid-19 pandemic has sparked both an increased clinical and public interest in the role of nutrition and health, particularly in supporting immunity.
 During this time, when people may be highly vulnerable to misinformation, there has been a plethora of media stories against authoritative scientific opinion, suggesting that certain food components and supplements are capable of ‘boosting’ the immune system.
 It is important to provide evidence-based advice and to ensure that the use of non-evidence-based approaches to ‘boost’ immunity is not considered as an effective alternative to vaccination or other recognised measures.

 The role of nutrition in the immune system: Vitamin D and more